Dimitrius Fominas (1914-1984)

 Central Mapping Authority New South Wales 1954-1961

-From entries in New South Wales Government Gazettes and in the 1954 Public Service List, Dimitrius Fominas was employed as a trigonometrical surveyor with the Central Mapping Authority of the Department of Lands from 25 November 1954.
+From entries in the Government Gazette of the State of New South Wales and in the 1954 Public Service List, Dimitrius Fominas was employed as a trigonometrical surveyor with the Central Mapping Authority of the Department of Lands from 25 November 1954.